Analysis | Study: Trump counties more likely to seek ivermectin, hydroxychloroquine prescriptions

-First it was that warm weather would stamp out the virus, which it didn’t.
+First, it was that warm weather would stamp out the virus, which it didn’t.
 Then it was that the country was on the brink of effective therapeutical treatments that would make illness nothing more than an inconvenience.
 And then he announced that there were wonder drugs that could cure covid-19 or even prevent infection, most notably the anti-malarial drug hydroxychloroquine.
-Over and over he hyped it, explicitly offering Americans hope in lieu of evidence, contrasting his unfounded optimism with the rational caution of people like Anthony S. Fauci.
+Over and over he hyped it, explicitly offering Americans hope in lieu of evidence, contrasting his unfounded optimism with the rational caution of people such as Anthony S. Fauci.

 Hydroxychloroquine and, later, ivermectin, an anti-parasite drug that was similarly promised to quickly alleviate covid-19 symptoms, became partisan markers of how to deal with the pandemic.
 It wasn’t just that they were seen as more effective.
 It was that they were seen as acts of rebellion, siding with the people against the pharmaceutical companies, standing with Trump once again against the elites.
 Hydroxychloroquine became a marker of faith in Trump.
 Ivermectin, which emerged late in Trump’s administration, became a symbol of opposition to the vaccines that President Biden (and, quietly, Trump himself) were advocating instead.